ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The term freshness is applied to both Evidence and Attestation Results in this document.
-Unfortunately, the term freshness is also a bit overloaded and in order to illustrate the application of the term in this document better, two characteristics that can be part of freshness are elaborated on below: recentness and uniqueness:
+Unfortunately, the term freshness is also a bit overloaded and in order to illustrate the application of the term in this document better, two characteristics that can be part of freshness, recentness and uniqueness, are elaborated on below:

 Recentness: